Colposcopy: Information for women

-- If you have any questions about your appointment, please contact the clinic and ask to speak to a nurse, or you may want to talk to your doctor or smear taker.
+- If you have any questions about your appointment, please contact the clinic and ask to speak to a nurse, or you may want to talk to your health provider.

 - If you have to change the time of your appointment for any reason, for example, if you think you might have your period on the day of your appointment, please phone the clinic as soon as possible.

 - If you need an interpreter, please let the clinic know.